moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

 ## Linting

 As discussed in the main room - linting is a term used to describe tools which make sure we haven't made some serious *tyypos* in our code/configuration.
-Depending on the tool used there are additional useful features to ensure adherence to a paticular standard as an example most IDEs include PyFlakes which looks for syntactical errors and some recommendations based on agreed standards.
-You can enahnce this functionality with tools such as [Flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart) which acts as a wrapper for specifications (in this case [PEP8](https://peps.python.org/pep-0008/) which aims to improve readability of code.
+Depending on the tool used there are additional useful features to ensure adherence to a particular standard as an example most IDEs include PyFlakes which looks for syntactical errors and some recommendations based on agreed standards.
+You can enhance this functionality with tools such as [Flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart) which acts as a wrapper for specifications (in this case [PEP8](https://peps.python.org/pep-0008/) which aims to improve readability of code.

-For some of us linting might sound like an optional step but in reality ensuring readability and simplicity is essentiall when adopting new technologies or approaches.
+For some of us linting might sound like an optional step but in reality ensuring readability and simplicity is essentially when adopting new technologies or approaches.
 So do it!! :)

 In this task we're going to incorporate a job to lint our Ansible folder to make sure we've no typos!